anunay-kumar/artifactory-cleanup-utility/README.md

 # Artifactory Maintenance Utility

 This utility cleans up the artifactory repos and associated paths based on the artifactory.yaml config file found in the same directory as this script.
-It requires Python3."
+It requires Python3.
+The idea is to periodically run this utility as a cron job or a jenkins job.
+This utility is configured using a yaml file (artifactory.yaml).
+This yaml file lists down the repos and their corresponding paths that need to be cleaned up.
+There is a retention period that is specified for each repo which retains the files created within that period.

 ```
 Usage: maintain_artifactory.py [options] --dryrun or --production